shan-emacs/emacs-packages-mirrors/gnu/el-search-readme.txt

 switches to the next one.
-Examples for search commands that start a multi search are `el-search-buffers' (search all live elisp mode buffers), `el-search-directory' (search all elisp files in a specified directory), `el-search-emacs-elisp-sources' and `el-search-dired-marked-files'.
+Examples for search commands that start a multi search are `el-search-buffers' (search all live elisp mode buffers), `el-search-directory' (search all elisp files in a specified directory), `el-search-emacs-elisp-sources', `el-search-dired-marked-files' and `el-search-repository'.
 Actually, every search is internally a multi search.

 You can pause any search by just doing something different (no explicit quitting needed); the state of the search is automatically